Guitars owned by Paul Cooijmans

 Ampeg VT-22 - 1983-1986

-A large tube amplifier similar to Fender Twin Reverb in power and sound.
+A large, very heavy tube amplifier from I think the early 1970s, similar to Fender Twin Reverb in power and sound.
 Originally a "combo", but separated into a head and cabinet with two Celestion 12 inch speakers.
 It can be heard in the Qatweazle rehearsal and studio recordings of 1984 and 1985, with the Westone and later Ibanez guitars.
 It sounded well but could not make an overdriven sound at low volume, so I sometimes used an Ibanez Super Tube pedal for that (bought in 1985, I do not have it anymore), or a simple self-built overdrive device in a wooden floor construction.
-I traded the Ampeg VT-22 in for a Sessionette 75 amplifier mentioned below.
+I traded the Ampeg VT-22 in for the Sessionette 75 amplifier mentioned below.

 Photos: [1983 (several)] [1984] [1984]